The mission of the National Cyber Security Centre (CNCS) is to help citizens and companies use cyberspace freely, reliably, and safely.

 The concept of cybersecurity, throughout time, even motivated by the very notion of digital transformation, has been subject to several interpretations.
 If it can be understood as the set of measures and actions necessary to prevent, monitor, detect, analyse, and rectify networks and information systems against the threats to which they are exposed, trying to maintain a desired state of security and ensure the confidentiality, integrity, availability and non-repudiation of information, it can, on the other hand, be defined as the feeling of security perceived by people when using the Internet and digital technologies.

-To achieve this goal, the NCSC develops a set of activities aimed at citizens and organisations, within the following lines of action:
+To achieve this goal, CNCS develops a set of activities aimed at citizens and organisations, within the following lines of action:

-Through the Resolution of the Council of Ministers No. 42/2012 of 13 April, the installation commission is created with the objective of creating, installing and making operational a National Cyber Security Centre.
-On 6 October 2014, the CNCSeg (NCSecC) was created, within the National Cyber Security Office, through Decree-Law No. 69/2014 of 9 May.
-The NCSC acquired its current designation through Decree-Law No. 136/2017 of 6 November.
-With the publication of Law No. 46/2018, of 13 August, establishing the Legal Regime of Cyberspace Security, the CNCS was assigned the role of National Cyber Security Authority and CERT.PT was assigned the role of international single point of contact for cyber incident response.
+Through the Resolution of the Council of Ministers No. 42/2012 of 13 April, the installation commission is created with the objective of creating, installing and making operational a National Cybersecurity Centre.
+On 6 October 2014, CNCSeg was created, within the National Cybersecurity Office, through Decree-Law No. 69/2014 of 9 May.
+CNCS acquired its current designation through Decree-Law No. 136/2017 of 6 November.
+With the publication of Law No. 46/2018, of 13 August, establishing the Legal Regime of Cyberspace Security, the CNCS was assigned the role of National Cybersecurity Authority and CERT.PT was assigned the role of international single point of contact for cyber incident response.

 The CNCS is continuously looking for cyber security specialists from different areas of knowledge who are motivated for the development of its activities.
 The CNCS offers a dynamic, multidisciplinary, and captivating environment in a rapidly developing area.